Skip to content

 Updating and tearing down

-Re-running stand_up.sh with a newer LAMBDA_VERSION (or after the mirror is re-populated for the current minor) updates the stack in place.
+Re-running stand_up.sh with a newer LAMBDA_VERSION (or after the distribution bucket is re-populated for the current minor) updates the stack in place.
 To remove everything:

 aws cloudformation delete-stack --stack-name zagg-backend --region us-west-2